Note: For the latest on the future of Chainflip and the next evolution of the Loki Project, read our project update.

 - Run vaults and quoter as centralised services

 - Provide incentives for users to stake into the liquidity pool

 This will make sure Vault Node operators are set up for success when permissionless participation is launched at a later stage.
-Step two will also involve implementation of the Blockswap state machine, which will make the transition to fully decentralised vaults much simpler.
+Step two will also involve implementation of the Chainflip state machine, which will make the transition to fully decentralised vaults much simpler.